 - Because the FSS is not officially part of the ASH annual meeting, companies cannot reference their symposium as part of ASH’s annual meeting or imply that it is an ASH event.
-It is acceptable to refer to the symposium as a “Friday Satellite Symposium on [title], preceding the 59th ASH Annual Meeting & Exposition.”
+It is acceptable to refer to the symposium as a “Friday Satellite Symposium on [title], preceding the 61st ASH Annual Meeting and Exposition.”

-As a promotional benefit to the companies hosting a Friday Satellite Symposium, ASH will provide the following:
+As a promotional benefit to companies hosting an FSS, ASH will provide the following:

-- Registration site links on hematology.org for all symposia.
-The FSS section of the websites gets over 16,000 visits annually.
+- A registration link on the ASH website for all symposia.
+The FSS section of the website gets more than 16,000 visits annually.

-- Three email blasts to the 59th ASH Annual Meeting & Exposition registered attendees, which will list the FSS title, time, and location.
-The email blasts will be sent on: July 25, September 19, and November 14, 2017.
-In 2016 a total of 23,922 registered attendees viewed all the email blasts.
+- Three email blasts to the 60th ASH Annual Meeting amd Exposition registered attendees, which will list the FSS title, time, and location.
+The email blasts will be sent on: July 25, September 19, and November 28, 2019.
+In 2018 a total of 29,274 registered attendees viewed all the email blasts.

-- One complimentary 2016 ASH annual meeting attendee mailing list for one-time use only.
-The 2017 pre-registration attendee list will also be available for purchase.
+- One complimentary 2018 ASH Annual Meeting attendee mailing list for one-time use only.
+The 2019 pre-registration attendee list will also be available for purchase.
 ASH pre-approval of all mailing pieces is required.
-Sample mail pieces must be emailed along with the request form to: Thelma Barnett, ASH Corporate Relations Coordinator at firstname.lastname@example.org.
-The deadline to submit your mailing piece for approval along with the mailing list request form is Friday, November 3, 2017.
+Sample mail pieces must be emailed along with the request form to Thelma Barnett, ASH Corporate Relations Coordinator, at firstname.lastname@example.org.
+The deadline to submit your mailing piece for approval along with the mailing list request form is Friday, November 1, 2019.

-- A meter board listing the FSS schedule and locations will be placed in the ASH Annual Meeting registration area at the convention center on Thursday, December 7 and Friday, December 8, 2017.
+- A meter board listing the FSS schedule and locations will be placed in the ASH annual meeting registration area at the convention center on Thursday, December 5, and Friday, December 6, 2019.

-- A flyer listing the FSS schedule and locations will be included in the door bags on Friday, December 8, 2017 at the 23 ASH Headquarter Hotels in Atlanta, GA.
+- A flyer listing the FSS schedule and locations will be included in the door bags on Friday, December 6, 2019, at the ASH Headquarters Hotels in Orlando, Florida.